Gaston III of Foix: Illegitimate issue

 The third son, Gratien, was born later.
 Very little is known about this child.
 He is reported for the first time by Froissart at the 1388 Christmas banquet before reappearing at the time of his father's death.
-Gratien could have taken part in the Berber crusade (Note: Also known as the "Mahdia Crusade", it was a Franco-Genoese expedition aimed at punishing the Barbary pirates of Mahdia in Tunisia.) organized by Louis II, Duke of Bourbon, in Tunisia, before dying in 1394 in Sicily.
+He could have taken part in the Barbary Crusade (Note: Also known as the "Mahdia Crusade", it was a Franco-Genoese expedition aimed at punishing the Barbary pirates of Mahdia in Tunisia.) organized by Louis II, Duke of Bourbon in Tunisia, before his death in 1394 in Sicily.

 Only Froissart's story allows us to know the daily life of Fébus, but despite the physical and intellectual form of the prince, no woman is present in the court of Orthez.
 Far from having physically detested them, Fébus seems to have had a psychological aversion towards women, which could explain the repudiation of Agnes as well as the absence of women throughout his life, except for his mother, Aliénor.

 Fébus teaching his huntsmen to corner and hoot.
 Livre de chasse, Paris, BnF, Fr.616, f° 54 r°.

 Personality, appearance, and presentation

 Personality and behavior

-Some of Fébus' character traits and habits are clearly identifiable.
 Apart from his predilection for war and hunting, he worked at night and slept for most of the day, not typically waking until noon.
-This rhythm of life would have been close to what would be expected in Madrid but far from the habits of the court of France.
 Fébus' assiduity in regards to his work is one of his primary behavioral traits, himself specifying in the prologue to his Livre de chasse that despite his passion for the hunt, it never led him to "neglect the service of his own affairs who must import more."
 The registers of his notary also prove his total availability to his princely duties, exerting permanent administrative pressure.
-Fébus commanded his men with brief orders, applying the same method to his dogs, for whom he was devoted and which accompanied him in all of his movements.
+Fébus commanded his men with brief orders, applying the same method to his dogs, for whom he was devoted and which accompanied him at all times.

-Fébus was as capable of charming his audience as he was of showing cruelty towards others.
-He did not hesitate to repudiate Agnes or to keep his first cousin, the Viscount of Castelbon, at the bottom of a pit for eight months.
-On the other hand, he always rendered justice in a non-arbitrary way, and apart from the Drama of Orthez, no chronicler accuses him of bodily harm or summary executions.
 Juvénal des Ursins wrote of the complexity of Fébus' character, "He had been a valiant prince in his time and subjugated his neighbors, and he was well loved, honored, and prized, feared and dreaded."